Mortgage Relief and Mortgage Assistance Grants | 2026

 Streamline Refinance

-For a VA Streamline Refinance (also called the “IRRRL”), the rules are more lenient.
-You can use this refinance even if your current loan is delinquent.
-However, the lender must verify that the reason for delinquency has been resolved and that you’ll be able to make payments on the new loan.
+• VA Streamline Refinance (IRRRL): You can use an IRRRL even if your current loan is delinquent, but the lender must confirm that you have resolved the cause of the delinquency and that you can afford payments on the new loan.

 Mortgage forbearance

-Mortgage forbearance is an agreement with your lender that temporarily reduces or suspends your mortgage payments for a certain period of time.
-It’s designed for homeowners experiencing a temporary financial hardship, offering time to regain financial stability without the immediate threat of foreclosure.
+Mortgage forbearance is an agreement with your lender that temporarily reduces or pauses your mortgage payments for a specified period.
+It can be helpful during short-term financial hardship, offering you time to recover without the immediate threat of foreclosure.
+When the forbearance ends, you are responsible for repaying the missed payments, and your lender will usually present repayment options to help make that amount manageable.

 Financial aid